MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-server-support.md

 Microsoft 365 Apps (Version 2302 or later) is supported on Windows Server 2022 only until October 2026.
 That date is when mainstream support ends for Windows Server 2022.

-> [!NOTE]
+> [!TIP]
-> - Version 2302 is expected to be available in Current Channel in late February 2023.
-> - In the meantime, if you want to test on Windows Server 2022, we recommend that you use the [most up-to-date version](/officeupdates/update-history-microsoft365-apps-by-date#supported-versions) of Microsoft 365 Apps available in Current Channel.
+> For the availability of Version 2302 or later in each update channel, see [Update history for Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date#supported-versions).

 For recommendations on client hosting solutions you can use instead of Windows Server 2022, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).